contiki-ng/contiki-ng/tools/readthedocs/doc/platforms/simplelink.md

 * A toolchain to build firmware:

     * If you use the docker image or the vagrant image, this will be pre-installed for you.
-Otherwise, depending on your system, please follow the respective installation instructions ([native Linux](https://github.com/contiki-ng/contiki-ng/wiki/Toolchain-installation-on-Linux) / [native mac OS](https://github.com/contiki-ng/contiki-ng/wiki/Toolchain-installation-on-macOS)).
+Otherwise, depending on your system, please follow the respective installation instructions ([native Linux](/doc/getting-started/Toolchain-installation-on-Linux) / [native mac OS](/doc/getting-started/Toolchain-installation-on-macOS)).

     * TI's [Code Composer Studio][ccs] can be used to build and debug Contiki-NG applications for the SimpleLink platform, which is especially useful when developing on Windows.
-Refer to [Set up Contiki-NG in Code Composer Studio](#set-up-contiki-ng-in-Code-Composer-Studio) for more details.
+Refer to [Set up Contiki-NG in Code Composer Studio](#set-up-contiki-ng-in-code-composer-studio) for more details.

 * The *SRecord* package for manipulating EPROM load files.